Nazm

-Nazm (نظم) is a major part of Urdu and Sindhi poetry that is normally written in rhymed verse and also in modern prose-style poems.
-Nazm is a significant genre of Urdu and Sindhi poetry; the other one is known as ghazal.
+Nazm is a major part of Urdu, Punjabi and Sindhi poetry that is normally written in rhymed verse and also in modern prose-style poems.
+Nazm is a significant genre of Urdu, Punjabi and Sindhi poetry; the other one is known as ghazal.

 Nazm is significantly written by controlling one’s thoughts and feelings, which are constructively discussed as well as developed and finally, concluded, according to the poetic laws.
 The title of the nazm itself holds the central theme as a whole.
 While writing nazm, it is not important to follow any rules as it depends on the writer.
 A nazm can be long or short and there are no restrictions on size or rhyme scheme.
 All the verses written in a nazm are interlinked.

 Forms of nazm

 The following are the different forms of nazm: